ThePrimeagen/fem-htmx/lessons/03-htmx-patterns/A-patterns.md

 <br/>

 ### The URL
-The current URL can be controlled contractually via htmx.
+The current URL can be controlled via htmx.
 This can be great, but it can also lead into some funny locations.

 <br/>